-6.2 Secondary Lightning Protection
+5.2 Secondary Lightning Protection

-Figure 23 Lightning Protection The local exchange carrier provides lighting protection as part of the Network Interface Device.
+Local exchange carrier provides lighting protection as part of the NID.
 Electronic devices are more fragile than electromechanical phones; this is especially the case with computer equipment because they have multiple connections, power, phone, DSL and Ethernet.
 This makes the equipment susceptible to line surges.
-Adding secondary protection minimizes the risk of equipment damage.
+Adding secondary protection minimizes risk of equipment damage.
 The best location for secondary protection is the building entry point.
-This allows the protector to use the power mains low impedance earth ground minimizing voltage difference between services.
+This allows protector to use power mains low impedance earth ground to minimize voltage difference between services.
 Lightning protectors do not absorb energy they divert it.
 If the diversion path is not low impedance a substantial voltage difference is created.
 This is what kills electronic gear.

 The EDCO TSP-200 series protectors add very little capacitance to the line.
 This is critical so the protector does not interfere with the high frequency DSL signal.
-The protectors clip to a 66 style split block.
+The protectors clip to 66 style split block.
 The Surge protector acts like a bridging clip between the left side (Telco) and right side (Phone).
 With the protector removed inside wiring is completely isolated from the external conductors.
 A grounding bar runs down the left side of the block.
 This is connected to a high quality earth ground, the same used by the NID and power mains.
 When the protector fires fault current is shunted to ground.
 One protector is used for each incoming telephone line.
 Additional protectors should be used on any lines connected outbuildings.